-It is unbelievable: Beirut has been through so much and they’re still smiling, they don’t dwell on the past.
+It is unbelievable: Beirut has been through so much and they’re still smiling.
+The Lebanese don’t dwell on the past, that’s for sure.
 Beit Beirut (http://www.beitbeirut.org/) stands as a monument to the times when the city was separated into Muslim and Christian halves, like Berlin.
-They adapted it and opened a museum and an urban center inside.
+They adapted it and opened a museum and an urban centre inside.
 It’s a ruin littered with bullet holes.
 Gives you an idea of how Beirut looked like during all those years of struggle.
-It still is a struggle; favoritism and corruption are all over the place and authorities are detached from the people, which resulted in the 2016 garbage crisis.
+It still is a struggle; favouritism and corruption are all over the place and authorities are detached from the people, which resulted in the 2016 garbage crisis.
 A landfill closed down and they didn’t have a backup plan, people swam in a river of garbage for weeks.
 It had a devastating effect on the trust of society in its rulers.

 Tourists stay away from this region; governments advise against visiting Lebanon.
 No one plans their Beirut holidays; even mentioning the idea raises eyebrows.
 It’s 100km away from Damascus and the Syrian Civil War, yet you don’t feel the tension.
 Discovering Beirut is like finding a bar of gold in a dumpster fire.
 Sometimes you need to let go of your common sense and reach out into that flaming dumpster (please don’t do that, it’s a metaphor).
 It’s the people that make this city so special and pulled it back on its feet after so many misfortunes.
 The population of Beirut is a melting pot of generations of war refugees that were always welcome here.
 We Europeans like to complain about the migrant crisis, we don’t want those few hundred “aliens” in our cities.
 Lebanon took over two million in; they didn’t think twice.
 They understand there’s so much to gain if you open up to different cultures.